MatthiasNickles/diff-SAT/README.md

 DelSAT is written in Scala and runs on the Java Virtual Machine (JVM).
 A JRE 8 or higher is required.

-Input is currently accepted as DIMACS CNF or a subset of the ASP Intermediate Format (aspif), with an optional list of user-defined _cost functions_.
+Input is currently accepted as DIMACS CNF or a subset of the ASP Intermediate Format (aspif), with an optional list of user-defined differentiable _cost functions_.

 DelSAT generates samples (multisets of sampled answer sets or sampled satisfying assignments) which minimize the cost functions (up to a user-specified accuracy).
 Such a sample is called a _solution_.